 The stairs are covered with dirt and debris that has blown into the tomb over the centuries.
 There are some small signs that someone has visited the tomb before.
-Under the grime and dust of years (Luck check to notice) there is graffiti on the wall.
-If cleared, one section reveals, "Beware falling rocks," in elven.
+Under the grime and dust of years there is graffiti on the wall.
+If cleared, one section reveals, "Beware falling rocks" in elven.
 The door at the north end of the stairway is pried open and stands ajar.